home-assistant/brands/README.md

 ## Using the same image for logo & icon

-If the brand uses the same image for the logo and icon (e.g. if the logo is square), just upload the icon images.
-They will be used as fallback from missing logos.
+If the brand uses the same image for the logo and icon (e.g., if the logo has a square aspect ratio), only add the icon images.
+The icon will be used as a fallback for the logo.

 ## Using the same logo & icon for different brands